AL amyloidosis

-Amyloid light-chain (AL) amyloidosis, also known as primary amyloidosis, is the most common form of systemic amyloidosis in the US.
+Amyloid light-chain (AL) amyloidosis, also known as primary amyloidosis, is the most common form of systemic amyloidosis.
 The disease is caused when a person's antibody-producing cells do not function properly and produce abnormal protein fibers made of components of antibodies called light chains.
 These light chains come together to form amyloid deposits which can cause serious damage to different organs.
-Abnormal light chains in urine are sometimes referred to as "Bence Jones protein".
+An abnormal light chain in urine is known as Bence Jones protein.

 Signs and symptoms

 AL amyloidosis can affect a wide range of organs, and consequently present with a range of symptoms.
-The kidneys are the most commonly affected organ in AL amyloidosis.
+Non-specific symptoms may include fatigue and weight loss.
+The kidneys are commonly affected in systemic AL amyloidosis with 60–70% of people having kidney involvement.
 Symptoms of kidney disease and kidney failure can include fluid retention, swelling, and shortness of breath.
+Other manifestations of kidney involvement may include protein loss in the urine, low albumin levels in the blood and secondary hyperlipidemia (nephrotic syndrome).
+Kidney damage in AL amyloidosis may progress to end stage disease requiring dialysis.

+70–80% of those with AL amyloidosis have heart involvement, and heart involvement is the leading cause of death.
+Heart complications, include heart failure and irregular heart beat.
+Early heart involvement in AL amyloidosis may present as low voltage electrical rhythms on an electrocardiograph, concentric left ventricular hypertrophy and diastolic dysfunction.
+A person may progress to overt heart failure due to cardiomyopathy as amyloid fibril deposition in the heart muscle progresses.
+Further signs of cardiac involvement in AL amyloidosis include heart arrhythmias (bradycardia, ventricular tachycardia) which may necessitate pacemaker or implantable defibrillator placement and reduced contractility of the atria, with the associated risk of atrial blood clots.

-In addition to kidneys, AL amyloidosis may affect the heart, peripheral nervous system, gastrointestinal tract, blood, lungs and skin.
-Heart complications, which affect more than a third of AL patients, include heart failure and irregular heart beat.
-Other symptoms can include stroke, gastrointestinal disorders, enlarged liver, diminished spleen function, diminished function of the adrenal and other endocrine glands, skin color change or growths, lung problems, bleeding and bruising problems, fatigue, and weight loss.
+AL amyloidosis may also cause nerve damage (neuropathy) which may present as pain, discomfort or loss of sensation in the extremities in instances of peripheral neuropathy or gastrointestinal motility disorders, difficulties regulating blood pressure with changes in position or neurogenic bladder in instances of dysfunction of the autonomic nervous system.
+Other organ systems that may be involved include gastrointestinal tract, blood, lungs and skin.
+Other symptoms can include stroke, gastrointestinal disorders, enlarged liver, diminished spleen function, diminished function of the adrenal and other endocrine glands, skin color change or growths, lung problems, or bleeding and bruising problems.
+An enlarged tongue, or macroglossia, is sometimes seen in AL amyloidosis.

 Causes

 AL amyloidosis is caused by the deposition of abnormal antibody free light chains.
 The abnormal light chains are produced by monoclonal plasma cells, and, although AL amyloidosis can occur without diagnosis of another disorder, it is often associated with other plasma cell disorders, such as multiple myeloma and Waldenström's macroglobulinemia.
 About 10% to 15% of patients with multiple myeloma may develop overt AL amyloidosis.
+AL amyloidosis is not considered to be hereditary.